RedisLabs/redislabs-docs/content/rs/databases/active-active/_index.md

 You can create Active-Active databases on Redis Enterprise Software or Redis Cloud.

-## Considerations for Active-Active Databases {#considerations-for-activeactive-databases}
+## Considerations for Active-Active databases {#considerations-for-activeactive-databases}

 Active-Active databases are based on multi-master replication that is configured to run on each database.
-An Active-Active database is made up of instances of the data that are each stored on an RS cluster.
+An Active-Active database is made up of instances of the data that are each stored on a Redis Enterprise cluster.

 Before configuring an Active-Active database, you must: